gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `--rc integer` **[Optional]**

 This token sets the bitrate control encoding mode [1: Variable Bitrate, 0: Constant QP OR Constant Rate Factor].
-When `--rc` is set to 1, it is best to match the `--lookahead` (lookahead distance described in the next section) parameter to the `--keyint`.
+When `--rc` is set to 1.

 With `--rc` set to 0, if `--crf` is used then enable-tpl-la is forced to 1, however, if `-q`/`--qp` is used then the encoder will work in CRF mode if `--enable-tpl-la` is set to 1 and in CQP mode (fixed qp offsets regardless of the content) when `--enable-tpl-la` is set to 0.